RoboDK/Plug-In-Interface/PluginAppLoader/README.md

-AppLoader plugin for RoboDK
+AppLoader plug-in for RoboDK
 ===========================

-The App loader plugin allows you to easily load scripts and executable files as if they were plug-ins in RoboDK software.
+The App loader plug-in allows you to easily load scripts and executable files as if they were plug-ins in RoboDK software.
 This plugin allows integrating scripts as part of the RoboDK user interface and easily customize RoboDK for customized offline programming and simulation purposes.
 Adding scripts to an app will add buttons in the menu and the toolbar automatically.
 A settings file allows you to easily customize the appearance of a specific set of buttons/actions.

 Once you complete developing your app you can easily distribute your app or set of apps as a package file.

 The AppLoader plugin is available in RoboDK by default.
 However, the plugin is disabled by default.
-To load the AppLoader plugin:
+Follow these steps to load the AppLoader plugin:
 * Select Tools->Plug-Ins
 * Select Load Plug-Ins
 * Select AppLoader

 ![Sample Apps Loaded](./doc/Apps-Loaded.png)

 Each App is a subfolder inside the /RoboDK/Apps/ folder.
-You can add or remove apps.
-You can also add or remove Python scripts inside each subfolder to add or remove actions/buttons.
-Scripts that start with an underscore (_) are ignored.
+You can add or remove apps by adding or deleting folders.
+You can also add or remove scripts (Python files) inside each subfolder to add or remove actions/buttons.
+Scripts that start with an underscore (_) are ignored and can be used as shared modules.

 Each App will have its own entry in the main menu and its own toolbar.
 Each script inside an app will create a new button in the menu and a new button in the toolbar.

-You can also use Executable files (EXE) instead of PY files.
+You can also use Executable files (EXE files) instead of PY files.

-You can optionally provide INI files to customize integration (order of appearance, context menu option, toolbar, etc).
+You can optionally provide INI files to customize integration (order of appearance, context menu option, toolbar, etc.).
 If the INI file does not exist it will be automatically generated the first time a new folder inside Apps is found.

 This plugin is provided with RoboDK by default.
-You don't need to change it or rebuild it to create and distribute RoboDK Apps.
+You don't need to change it or rebuild it to create and distribute your Apps in RoboDK.
 This document provides general information about how apps work in RoboDK and how you can easily customize RoboDK for your specific simulation and offline programing needs using this plugin.

 Example
 =======

 The following tree shows the sample tree structure inside the Apps folder.
 The sample apps provided are:
-* Record: Tools to record a video of the screen
+* Recorder: Tools to record a video from your simulations.
-* SetStyle: Tools to change the appearance of objects and tools (change the color and display of surfaces, points and curves)
+* Style: Tools to change the appearance of objects and tools (change the color and appearance of surfaces, points and curves).
+Among other things you can change the appearance of points if you use a large point cloud.

 ``` bash
 C:/RoboDK/